 To get Bolu Market from Rantepao, you can take the blue public transport called pete-pete from Jalan Ratulangi (it passes by Wisma Maria I and Luta Resort) or from the Tongkonan Roundabout.
 It costs only Rp 3.000 each way.

 There are plenty of tour organizers in Rantepao that can organise rafting.
 They will take you down the hill through the muddy road to reach the river.

 Traditional Village Pallawa

-Just take one of the Pete-pete (public transport) from Rantepao past Ke’te.
-Stop at the sign ‘Pallawa’ and you can see the line of Tongkonans (Traditional house).
+Just take a pete-pete (public minibuses) from Rantepao past Ke’te.
+Stop at the sign ‘Pallawa’ and you can see the line of tongkonans (traditional houses).
 Hike to the top of the hill and you will find another burial cave and a beautiful view.
 Some of the dogs will probably bark at you crazily.
 Keep calm and keep going.

 Megaliths in Bori Parinding

 Hundreds of megaliths stand on the ground as part of the ritual in Bori Parinding.
 Each stone represents the past social status of the dead person.
 Bori Parinding can easily be reached by public transport to Batutumonga from Bolu Market.